Carissa: Fruit

 The fruit of the carissa is an oblong berry which contains numerous small seeds.
-The green fruit is poisonous, sometimes dangerously so.
-The ripe fruit are edible, but may be fairly tart, though some species have fruity flavours with overtones of strawberry or apple.
-They are rich in Vitamin C, calcium, magnesium and phosphorus.
-The fruit of C. macrocarpa are especially relished and eaten raw or used to make jelly.
-Various birds eat Carissa fruit and distribute the seed.
+The green fruit is poisonous, sometimes dangerously so, as is the entire plant; however, the ripe fruits are edible (though possibly tart), with some species having fruity flavors and overtones of strawberry or apple.
+One single fruit contains around 52 mg of potassium, 7 mg vitamin C, 2.2 mg calcium, 3.2 mg magnesium and 1.4 mg phosphorus.
+In its native range, the ripened fruits of C. macrocarpa are especially relished by local peoples, eaten raw or used to make jelly, sweets or candies.
+Numerous species of birds and mammals, and some herbivorous reptiles, are drawn to the vivid red Carissa fruits, consuming them and distributing the seed.

-Carissa carandas is grown in several Asiatic countries for its fruit, which is variously used in cooking and in folk medicine (see article).
+Carissa carandas is cultivated in several Asiatic countries for its fruit, which is variously used in cooking, confectionaries and in folk medicine (see article).

 Horticulture

 Carissa species generally respond well to gardening and are valued in topiary and in forming strong, dense, decorative, thorny, flowering hedges.
 Some sprawling varieties are useful as ground covers.

 Carissa species are grown from seed or cuttings and tolerate slight frost.